• Skip to primary navigation

 PHOTO 4

-Step 15.
-Using the towel, roll the cake with parchment paper inside and let it cool for 10 minutes.
+Step 15: Using the towel, roll the cake with the parchment paper inside, then let it cool for 10 minutes.
 Unroll it and let the cake cool to room temperature.

 Pro tip: Consult the mascarpone frosting recipe for step-by-step photographed explanations, helpful tips, and tricks.